Ethiopian civil conflict (2018–present): Amhara Region

 Starting in March 2021 clashes erupted in the town of Ataye after Amhara special forces killed a person on the steps of the main mosque in the city.
 This started off a wave of inter ethnic clashes that spread throughout the Oromia Zone leading to the deaths of 303 people.
 On 16 April Clashes once again started after OLA fighters attacked the city of Ataye, The clashes continued for two days leading to the deaths of 281 people and the destruction of a quarter of Ataye.

 By November 2021, fighting in the Tigray War had moved south of the Tigray Region into the Amhara Region, leading to a joint military campaign by the Tigray Defense Forces (TDF) and the Oromo Liberation Army (OLA) against federal forces, threatening Addis Ababa, the capital of Ethiopia.

 The killings continued through 2021, with people being tortured, tied up and thrown into the Tekeze River.
 The Italian weekly magazine Panorama published a graphic video in which Amhara soldiers killed a group of 9 people in Humera in August 2021 and then set fire to their bodies.
 The video also shows torturing of one man by Amhara soldiers, then tying him up, preparing to throw him into the river.

-A relation between Amhara militia Fano and the Ethiopian government in post-Tigray War worsened in 2023, culminated in War in Amhara.
+A relation between Amhara militia Fano and the Ethiopian government in post-Tigray War worsened in 2023, culminated in Fano insurgency.
 By April 2023, major crackdowns and unrest was skyrocketed after the Ethiopian army raided to Amhara Region to disarm regional military force.
 The Fano militiamen played central role on fighting against the government force, pinnacling the major clashes with ENDF forces on 1 August.
 Fighting was intense in major hot spot of Debre Tabor, Kobo and Gondar.
 The Ethiopian government declared a six-month state of emergency on 4 August, imposing restrictions on public gathering, gun ownership and media outlets and arresting without providing arrest warrants.